The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 When I was about 6 or 7 years old, I was moved to Richmond House School – then known as “Miss Davis’s” – in Far Headingly – just a little further into Leeds down the Otley Road from Lawnswood.

 I’m not sure why I was moved.
 This was a small private school in a large old house on the main road.
-I have happy memories of my time there.
+I have very happy memories of my time there.

-Miss Beryl Davis, founded the school in 1935 when she was 22 years old; she died in 2009 aged 95 years.
-I remember her as an enthusiastic pleasant bouncy young woman in those days whom I recall used to wear thick rubber soled shoes.
 Apparently her father, a factory owner, had lost everything in the cotton crash.
 Beryl started to coach children as a teenager to supplement the family income whilst studying for a Froebel teaching degree.
 The day after she qualified her father died, and with money tight and her mother to support she was forced to wander the streets of Leeds in search of a loan to enable her to start her own school.
 She secured a £150 loan and started Far Headingly Preparatory School in a rented house on Otley Road in September 1935.
-There were 24 pupils and Miss Davies’s mother ((whom I remember clearly) cooked the meals and used to serve snacks and drinks downstairs in the basement at break times – Bovril or Cocoa were favourites.
+There were 24 pupils and Miss Davies’s mother (whom I remember clearly) cooked the meals and used to serve snacks and drinks downstairs in the basement at break times – Bovril or Cocoa were favourites.
 The fees were three guineas a term (now £2,900).
-Miss Davis remained as headmistress for over forty years .
-My father would take me to school on his way to Leeds.
-Other days my brother, now in his early twenties, working in Leeds and living at home, would take me to school in his car – hence I was known as the boy with two fathers!

-Miss Davis’s School is still there now with 300 pupils and has gone from strength to strength and has a very high reputation.
+Miss Davis’s School, Richmond House, is still there now with 300 pupils and has gone from strength to strength and has a very high reputation.
 There were 70 years anniversary celebrations in 2005 attended by the Lord Mayor and also by Miss Davis herself who had retired in 1979.
 For many years after I became reasonably well known as a consultant paediatrician in Leeds, Miss Davis, by then a very senior lady, was still working.
 I was rather flattered that she would often tell the parents of prospective pupils that Dr. Littlewood, “the consultant paediatrician”, had been a pupil at her school!

 Ben Haines, my grandson, interviewed my brother Douglas about his life.